angshenting/scba-techcomm/SCBA_GCoC.md

 ## 26. Screen Regulations

-Screens will be used whenever possible in an National Championships.
+Screens will be used whenever possible in all National Championships.

 ### 26.1 Description of the Operation
 The North and East players sit on the same side of the screen throughout.
 It is North’s responsibility to place the board on, and to remove the board from, the bidding tray.
 The sequence is this: North places the board on the bidding tray after which the aperture is closed (and remains so during the entire auction period) so that the bidding tray can just pass under it.
 The players remove the cards from the board.
 Calls are made with the cards from the bidding box.
 The player places the selected call in the bidding tray, which will be visible only on the player’s side of the screen.
 A player’s first call should touch the extreme left of his own segment of the bidding tray, with subsequent calls overlapping neatly and evenly to the right.
 Players should make every effort to perform these actions as quietly as possible.
 With screens in use a call is considered ‘made’ when placed on the tray and released.
 A player who removes one or more of his bidding cards from the tray in an apparent attempt to "pass" is indeed deemed to have "passed".
 After two players on the same side of the screen have made their calls, North or South (as the case may be) slides the bidding tray under the centre of the screen so as to be visible only to the players on the other side.
 They then make their calls in like manner and the bidding tray is slid back again.
 Thisprocedure is continued until the auction is completed.
 It is considered desirable that players should vary the tempo randomly when returning the tray under the screen.
 After all four players have had the opportunity to review the auction (equivalent to the right of having the auction restated) the players replace their bidding cards in their respective bidding boxes.
 The bidding tray shall be removed from the table by a member of the declaring side.
 After a legal opening lead is faced, the screen aperture is opened the minimum necessary to permit all players to see the dummy cards and the cards played to each trick.
 If a defender exposes a card and, because of the screen, declarer does not see it, dummy may draw attention to the irregularity.